What is Piles?

-Though internal piles are generically classified as per the above grades, the clinical classification based on what the gastro surgeon or piles specialist observes can be classified rather differently.
+Though internal piles are generically classified as per the above grades, the clinical classification based on what the Piles specialist or Proctologist observes can be classified rather differently.
 These can be called stages and each stage is characterized by how piles manifest further.

 Clinical Classification of Four Stages of Internal Piles

 When proctoscopy is done, less than 25% of the lumen is occupied by piles veins.
 Simply put, piles veins are beginning to appear to the piles surgeon upon observation.

 Stage-2 Internal Piles

 During the proctoscopy session with the patient, if the piles specialist observes that the lumen of the proctoscope is occupied 25% by the veins of piles, then it can be categorized as Stage-2.